How to Make Pixel Art

 Again, I don’t need to – but I’d like to exercise these limitations imposed by the NES color palette.

-For the highlights on the skin and glasses (33), I don’t needed to introduce any new colors because, while checking the grayscale values (34),
+For the highlights on the skin and glasses (33), I don’t need to introduce any new colors because, while checking the grayscale values (34),

 Using the NES palette only, I could not find colors that I could use to create this gradient transition.